jozz024/smash-amiibo-editor/readme.md

 ## Encryption Keys

+Encryption/Decryption keys are needed to edit amiibo.
 Smash Amiibo Editor supports both key_retail.bin and locked-secret.bin + unfixed-info.bin.
 Either place them in the resources folder or select them upon program startup.
 **You have to obtain the keys yourself, we will not provide them.**

 ## Regions